mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

-NewRelic contains the config fields for New Relic's Integration
+NewRelic contains the config fields for New Relic's Integration.

 <table>
     <thead>